 Potassium ascorbate provides a biologically available form of potassium and vitamin C, both of which are essential nutrients.
 Potassium is a chemical element with the atomic number 19.
 It’s so-named because it was first isolated in potash, which was originally produced by soaking plant ashes in water.
 Potassium is essential for all forms of life.

 Vitamin C is a collective term for a group of related compounds based on ascorbate.
 This group also includes ascorbic acid and its salts.
-Some oxidized forms of ascorbic acid such a dehydroascorbic acid also exhibit vitamin C activity.
+Some oxidized forms of ascorbic acid such as dehydroascorbic acid also exhibit vitamin C activity.
 Vitamin C is necessary for all life forms, although virtually all organisms can synthesize it from other substances.
-The known exceptions include humans and some other primates, guinea pigs, capybaras and most bats.
+The known exceptions include humans and some other primates, guinea pigs, capybaras, and most bats.

 Potassium ascorbate offers specific advantages compared to other methods of delivering potassium and vitamin C. For example, potassium ascorbate is a chelator that allows it to bind other minerals.
 This property allows potassium ascorbate to be easily transported and retained in the body.
 It may also help to regulate hormone levels, which can support fertility.

 Potassium ascorbate is a less acidic form of vitamin C than ascorbic acid, which may allow it to resist cellular degeneration.
 This effect can help to manage degenerative conditions by eventually causing the responsible cells to die.
 The alkalizing effect of potassium ascorbate can also manage degenerative processes by maintaining healthy levels of potassium.
 This effect results from potassium ascorbates’s role as a potassium carrier within the cells.
 The antioxidant properties of ascorbate also help to inhibit degenerative processes.